Doug Barrowman: Aston Ventures

 In 1999, Barrowman founded Aston Ventures, a private investment vehicle.
-Over the next ten years, Aston Ventures made 13 acquisitions of "old economy" businesses, including the third largest cable making company in the world B3 Cables, with a total turnover of about £400 million over that period.
+Over the next ten years, Aston Ventures made 13 acquisitions of "old economy" businesses, including the third largest cable making company in the world, B3 Cables, with a total turnover of about £400 million over that period.

 The Knox Group

 In 2008, Barrowman moved to the Isle of Man and founded The Knox Group of Companies which owned several businesses, including Aston Ventures.
 Barrowman was also a director of Aston Management Ltd (AML), which provided tax advice and offshore loan schemes to freelance workers including social workers, locum doctors, nurses and engineers.
 AML's services came under scrutiny after the UK government announced in 2017 that it would be claiming back tax from 50,000 scheme users through the Loan Charge measure, leading to criticism in the House of Commons.
 AML ceased trading in 2010 before the tax rules changed.

 In October 2020, a BBC report highlighted how thousands of AML customers were left facing a retrospective Loan Charge by HMRC.
+In January 2024, the Daily Mail published an article that claimed Barrowman made £300 million from dubious tax-avoidance schemes that ruined thousands and led to two suicides.
+Barrowman subsequently complained to the Independent Press Standards Organisation that this Daily Mail article breached Clause 1 (Accuracy) of the Editors’ Code of Practice but the complaint was not upheld.

 In 2011 Barrowman co-founded the KHG Private Equity Fund.